Lockdown, social distancing most effective 'social vaccines' to fight COVID-19: Vardhan

-Given the size of India's population, coronavirus testing needs to be scaled up in a manner that can be sustained, Union Health Minister Harsh Vardhan has said, noting that the lockdown and social distancing are the most effective "social vaccines" available to fight the pandemic.
-At the same time Vardhan, in an interview to The Week magazine, dispelled concerns that India might be testing fewer people than required and said the testing has been extended in a manner to prioritise individuals who are primarily at risk of the infection.
+Given the size of India's population, coronavirus testing needs to be scaled up in a manner that can be sustained, Union Health Minister Harsh Vardhan has said, asserting that the lockdown and social distancing are the most effective "social vaccines" available to fight the pandemic.
+At the same time Vardhan, in an interview with The Week magazine, dispelled concerns about the lower volume of testing, saying it is being progressively expanded while prioritizing individuals who are at risk of the infection.
 As of April 8, a total of 1,04,764 tests were carried out in India, he said, adding the present capacity of testing is 20,000 per day.
-On the issue of paucity of ventilators, the health minister, citing official data, said that 80 per cent of the infections are mild or asymptomatic, 15 per cent are severe requiring oxygen, and only 5 per cent patients under critical category require ventilation.
+On the issue of paucity of ventilators, the health minister, citing official data, said 80 percent of the infections are mild or asymptomatic, 15 percent are severe requiring oxygen, and 5 percent are critical requiring ventilation.
 He said around 17,000 ventilators are available for the virus-infected people while another 48,538 units are being procured in the coming weeks.

-On the availability of personal protective equipment (PPEs), Vardhan said it has been a worldwide problem and is more acute in India because they were not manufactured locally.
+On the availability of personal protective equipment (PPEs), Vardhan said it has been a worldwide problem and is more acute in India because it was not manufactured locally.
 He said a total of 1.57 crore PPEs are being procured.
-Talking about the overall trend of coronavirus infection, Vardhan said more than 80 per cent of the cases were reported from 71 districts across 17 states.
+Talking about the overall trend of coronavirus infection, Vardhan said more than 80 percent of the cases were reported from 71 districts across 17 states.

 It is vital that community-led interventions to ensure social distancing, quarantining and isolation of symptomatic persons are initiated to augment the scale of the lockdown in place, he said.
 Everything depends on the people and their discipline to strictly follow all public health measures being outlined, Vardhan said, cautioning that any single break in the chain can prove counterproductive.